Dallas Cowboys Draft History: Greatest 7th-Round Picks of All Time

 Dallas still retained his rights and added Mike to their roster in 1976.

-Mike Hegman was a backup and player for his first four seasons.
-His most famous play came in the Cowboys's loss to the in XIII, returning a Terry Bradshaw fumble for a touchdown.
+Mike Hegman was a backup linebacker and special teams player for his first four seasons.
+His most famous play came in the Cowboys’s loss to the Pittsburgh Steelers in Super Bowl XIII, returning a Terry Bradshaw fumble for a touchdown.

 Mike Hegman was a true 7th-round success story.
 He played 12 seasons for the biggest franchise in football and most of that as a starter.
 He also made one of the highlight plays in Dallas’ Super Bowl history.